syncfusion-content/extension-docs/Extension/PDFViewer-SDK-Extension/Visual-Studio/Add-References.md

    ![Assembly location option in Syncfusion<sup style="font-size:70%">&reg;</sup> Reference Manger](images/Syncfusion-Reference-Manger-img4.png)

-   N> The GAC option will not be available if you have selected a WinForms or WPF (.NET 8.0, .NET 7.0, and .NET 6.0) application in Visual Studio 2022.
+   N> The GAC option will not be available if you have selected a WinForms or WPF (.NET 8.0, .NET 7.0, and .NET 6.0) application in Visual Studio 2022 or later.

-   **Version:** Choose the build version to add the corresponding version assemblies to the project.
+   **Version:** Choose the installed build version to add the corresponding version assemblies to the project.

    ![Assembly location option in Syncfusion<sup style="font-size:70%">&reg;</sup> Reference Manger](images/Syncfusion-Reference-Manger1-img4.png)

-4. click Done to add the required assemblies for the selected controls into the project.
-The following screenshot shows the list of required assemblies for the selected controls to be added.
+4. click Done to add the required assemblies for the PDF Viewer SDK control into the project.
+The following screenshot shows the list of required assemblies for the control to be added.

    - Windows Forms: